lfuhrer/AGnAI/resources/notes.md

 # Notes from Meeting Jan 14th

-Shy North 2019 and 2021 have treatments.
+Fire tower 2020 and Shy North 2021 have treatments.
 John Weaver 2021 is skp-row, but does not appear on files.
 For 2021 season, Luke just got fiber quality yesterday,